 Cauda Equina Syndrome

-Symptoms of this disorder include:
+The symptoms of this disorder can include:

 The next step is a physical exam that will include testing your muscle strength and reflexes.
-Your doctor might also have you do some stretching and moving exercises to determine which ones bring about more pain.
+Your doctor might also ask you to do some stretching and moving exercises to determine which activities cause more pain.

-- computed tomography (CT) scan: A CT scan uses radiation to create detailed images of your body.
-Your doctor will more than likely inject a special dye into your spine (in a process called a CT myelogram) to help produce clearer pictures of your spinal cord and nerves.
-(Mayo Clinic, 2010)
+The most common imaging tests used to diagnose sciatica and find its cause are spinal X-rays, MRI, and CT scans.
+Normal X-rays will not be able to provide a view of sciatic nerve damage.
+An MRI uses magnets and radio waves to create detailed images of your back.
+A CT scan uses radiation to create detailed images of your body.
+Your doctor will more than likely conduct a CT myelogram in which they inject a special dye into your spine to help produce clearer pictures of your spinal cord and nerves.

 Some commonly suggested at-home treatments are described below.